Black-and-chestnut eagle: Habitat and status

+It is found in humid montane forests, normally at elevations between 1800 to 2500 m, in the Andes from northern Argentina, through Bolivia, Peru, Ecuador, Colombia, to Venezuela, with isolated populations in the Venezuelan Coastal Range, Serranía del Perijá and Sierra Nevada de Santa Marta.
+It is generally local and rare.
+Widespread cutting of primary forest in foothills throughout the Andes is the primary cause of the precipitous decline of this species.
+Deforestation in the forests of the Andes is rampant as in much of the tropics.
+There are an estimated 1,400-4,200 mature individuals of black-and-chestnut eagles left in the wild as of 2024.
+Further exacerbating the species' conservation issues are its continued persecution as a killer of domestic fowl.
+Black-and-chestnut eagles are a control species because they help to maintain the balance of ecosystems by hunting other animals for food.

 Description

-A 19th century painting of an adult black-and-chestnut eagle.

-This is a fairly large eagle and very large raptor at 60 to 80 cm in total length with a wingspan of 147 to 180 cm.
+It is a fairly large eagle and very large raptor at 60 to 80 cm in total length with a wingspan of 147 to 180 cm.
 It is largest current member of the genus Spizaetus, with the smallest males somewhat larger linearly than the largest female ornate hawk-eagles.
 Full grown weights for black-and-chestnut eagles have been reported as 1.5 to 3.5 kg, making it among neotropic eagles around the same body size as the two largest Buteogallus and the black-chested buzzard-eagle, at least twice as heavy as other Spizaetus and slightly heavier than the notably longer crested eagle.
 Only the harpy eagle is considerably larger among all neotropical eagles, with most other eagles absent from the high elevation forest home of the black-and-chestnut eagle apart from the solitary eagle.
 For its genus and for many genera of forest-dwelling raptors in general, it has a proportionately short tail and proportionately long wings but still it is longer tailed and shorter winged than most true open country eagles.
 Females are notably larger as is typical in raptors, by about 4% to 14%, and longer tailed.
 The wing chord and tail length is 463 to 488 mm and 283 to 300 mm in males, respectively, and 508 to 528 mm and 329 to 335 mm in females.
 A small sample of these eagles measured 110 to 120 mm in tarsus length.
 The talons of this species are very large and formidable for the size of the eagle, averaging 50.9 mm in 6 females and 46.4 mm in 6 males along the enlarged hallux claw (their main killing apparatus), thus nearly as large as a much bigger eagle such as a golden eagle.